 Research Mentoring-Pair Travel Award

-The Research Mentoring-Pair Travel Award Program (RMPTA) is designed to foster the professional development of students and emerging scientists who have expressed an interest in research careers in communication sciences and disorders.
-RMPTA is given in conjunction with the Research Symposium held at the annual ASHA Convention.
+The Research Mentoring-Pair Travel Award Program (RMPTA) is given in conjunction with the Research Symposium, a day-long event held at the annual ASHA Convention.
+The award is designed to foster the professional development of students and emerging scientists who have expressed an interest in, or are pursuing, research careers in communication sciences and disorders.

 View previous RMPTA recipients.

-- Attend the Research Symposium on Saturday, November 14, 2015, including lunch and dinner networking events.
+- Attend the Research Symposium with your mentor all day Saturday, November 19, 2016, from 8:00 a.m. to approximately 9:00 p.m., including awardee lunch and dinner networking events with the Symposium speakers.

 How to Apply

-For information on application requirements, please see the RMPTA Application Instructions and FAQs.
 Still have questions?
-Contact ASHA's Academic Affairs and Research Education Unit at firstname.lastname@example.org.
+Contact ASHA's Academic Affairs and Research Education team at email@example.com.